aajonusnet/aajonusnet/md/Newsletters/How To Remove Fear Of Microbes.md

 non-contaminated soil.
 Packaged commercial top soils are usually cooked, steamed or chemically contaminated to destroy microbes and dehydrate them for lighter-weight shipping.
-If you do not have access to non-pollution-contaminated, organic, non- steamed, non-kiln-dried and non-sanitized top soil, I recommend supplementing soil microbes (probiotics) with Terramin clay to promote and improve digestion.
+If you do not have access to non-pollution-contaminated, organic, non-steamed, non-kiln-dried and non-sanitized top soil, I recommend supplementing soil microbes (probiotics) with Terramin clay to promote and improve digestion.